- | HOME

 We will begin the day with another early start at 4:45am to travel to Río Silanche, a drive that will take about 1.5 hours.
 This lowland reserve harbours many new species within the woodcreepers, woodpeckers, antbirds, birds of prey, icterids, and so on.
 We’ll start at the canopy tower hoping to see Purple-throated Fruitcrow, Masked Tityra, Green Honeycreeper, Scarlet-breasted and Yellow-tufted Dacnis, the beautiful Bay-headed Tanager, and if we are lucky, we may even catch a glimpse of the male Red-capped Manakin.
 Later we will walk along the forest trails and keep our eyes out for more skulking undergrowth species.
 Early afternoon we drive slowly back towards the paved road and keep a look-out for birds of more open habitat.
 In the little town of Los Bancos we will help ourselves to a well earned late lunch at the restaurant, Mirador Río Blanco, which offers more chance to see tanagers and hummingbirds at feeders there.
 Then we will drive back to our lodgings in Mindo.
 Accommodations: La Providencia de Mindo.

-We will have a later breakfast this morning, before driving two hours to arrive at our next destination, Coca.
+We will have breakfast at 6.00 o´clock this morning, before driving about three and a half hours to arrive at our next destination, Coca.
 Upon arrival around 10:00, we will be met by our guide and taken on another two hours drive to the Shiripuno Bridge, from which we will embark on a motorized canoe ride up the Shiripuno River, which will take us another two to four hours, depending on water levels.
 Regardless, the canoe ride will offer lots of opportunity to see colourful Amazonian lowland rainforest bird species, such as: the stout Spix’s Guan and Blue-throated Piping-guan, Greater Yellow-headed Vulture, Plumbeous Kite, Grey-fronted Dove, the impressing Blue-and-yellow Macaw and Scarlet Macaw, Red-bellied Macaw, Amazon Kingfisher, Black-fronted Nunbird, Swallow-winged Puffbird, Many-banded Araçari, Drab Water-tyrant, Great and Lesser Kiskadee, Gray-capped Flycatcher, Violaceous Jay, White-banded Swallow, Masked Crimson Tanager, Silver-beaked Tanager, Russet-backed and Crested Oropendola.
 The rest of the afternoon we will bird around the lodge.
 The evening will bring us Pauraque and Tawny-bellied Screech-owl (at least we will be able to hear them).
 Accommodations: Shiripuno Lodge.

 We will have three full days to explore the richness of the Amazon forest birdlife – but the ability to observe many of the bird species will have to be earned with sweat and patience.
 Sometimes we will walk for a long time without seeing anything and then suddenly we will encounter a mixed bird flock and will not know where to look first.
 Beyond walking the trail system, we will hike to a natural look-out over a vast area of dense rainforest as well visit an oxbow-lake and go for more rides up and down river by canoe.
 Of the many different species from the antbird family, we will try to see: White Hawk, Great Black Hawk, Black Hawk-eagle, Red-throated and Black Caracara, Spotted Sandpiper, Black-headed Parrot, Mealy Amazon, Black-bellied Cuckoo, Green-backed and Violaceous Trogon, Purplish and Great Jacamar, Gilded Barbet, Crimson-crested Woodpecker, Point-tailed Palmcreeper, Buff-throated Woodcreeper, Plain-winged Antshrike, Amazonian Streaked Antwren, Grey Antbird, Yellow-crowned Tryannulet, Olive-sided Flycatcher, Sulphur-bellied Flycatcher, Spangled Cotinga, Blue-crowned Manakin, Black-tailed Tityra, Coraya Wren, Black-capped Donacobius, Green-and-gold Tanager, Yellow-bellied Dacnis, Green and Olive Oropendola among others.
 Accommodations: Shiripuno Lodge.

-Before breakfast we will have one last opportunity to observe the wealth of species found at San Isidro.
+Before breakfast we will have one last opportunity to observe the wealth of species found at Wildsumaco.
 Then we will drive to Guango Lodge, about one hour away climbing up the Eastern Andes to an altitude of 2,700 meters.
-Again new hummingbird species await us, such as: the Tourmaline Sunangel, Glowing Puffleg, Mountain Velvetbreast (in the forest), and White-bellied Woodstar.
+On our way to the lodge, there will be opportunities to bird along the dirt road we are traveling on.
+We will also visit a specific area frequented by the elusive and swallow-like Cliff Flycatcher.
+And at Guango again new hummingbird species await us, such as: the Tourmaline Sunangel, Glowing Puffleg, Mountain Velvetbreast (in the forest), and White-bellied Woodstar.
 The vegetation around this area is even more moist and lush than in San Isidro.
 And it will be cold – so a warm bed will be very welcome at night!
-Accommodations: Guango.
+Accommodations: Guango Lodge.

 The open area of the pipeline trail as well as the forest trails and the river will offer excellent opportunities to observe some of the high cloud forest species of the Eastern Andes.
 Target species will be: Torrent Duck, Andean Guan, Fasciated Tiger-heron, White-capped Parrot, Grey-breasted Mountain-Toucan, Streaked Tuftedcheek, White-banded Tyrannulet, Torrent Tyrannulet, Rufous-breasted Flycatcher, Black Phoebe, Dusky Piha, White-capped Dipper, Mountain Wren, Black-capped Hemispingus, Grey-hooded Bush-tanager, Slaty Brushfinch, Russet-crowned Warbler, Spectacled Whitestart and Northern Mountain Cacique.
-We will also have the opportunity while staying at the lodge to explore the high, moist moist páramo of the antennae of Papallacta close to Guango.
-This special and unique habitat harbours species we still have yet to observe, such as: Andean Teal, Variable Hawk, Rufous-bellied Seedsnipe, Blue-mantled Thornbill, Andean Tit-Spinetail, White-chinnend Thistletail, Many-striped Canastero, Paramo Ground-tyrant, Red-rumped Bush-tyrant, Brown-backed Chat-tyrant, Grass Wren, Pale-naped Brushfinch.
-Late in the afternoon of day 18, we will return to the hotel in Quito for our final dinner together, during which we can discuss the many highlights of the trip and the tremendous number of new bird species now added to each of our lists!
-Accommodations: Guango.
+Late in the afternoon of day 19, we will return to the hotel in Quito for our final dinner together, during which we can discuss the many highlights of the trip and the tremendous number of new bird species now added to each of our lists!
+Accommodations: Guango Lodge.

 Breakfast and an airport transfer will be ready for you based on the timing of your flight home, leaving at least four hours prior to your departure time.
 With that we will say good-bye, after enjoying such a wonderful time birding across this megadivere country together!
 Accommodations: Casa Magnolia.